GAS: Generating Fast and Accurate Surrogate Models for Autonomous Vehicle Systems: Related Work

-DryVR~\cite{DryVR} is a system for verifying the safety of vehicle models that consist of a whitebox mode-switching control system composed with a blackbox dynamics system.
+\paragraph{Analysis and verification of vehicle systems.} DryVR~\cite{DryVR} is a system for verifying the safety of vehicle models that consist of a whitebox mode-switching control system composed with a blackbox dynamics system.
 DryVR obtains multiple samples from the blackbox dynamics and uses it give an over-approximate guarantee on the reachable set of states.
-In comparison, our approach focuses on perception and control systems which include blackbox components such as neural networks. \cite{autonomyCCTL}~use a variant of temporal logic to create a correct by synthesis controller that satisfies a probabilistic safety constraint in the face of uncertainty.
-Our approach allows us to estimate the safety of existing, well known controllers for broad applications. \cite{6784493}~focus on online verification of vehicle safety properties to adapt to unique traffic situations, assuming an upper bound on the noise of the perception system.
-In contrast, our approach allows the programmer to directly specify the perception system, and handles the dynamic nature of perception error through the perception model. }
+In comparison, \NAME{} focuses on perception and control systems which include blackbox components such as neural networks.

+Jha et al.~\cite{autonomyCCTL} and DeepDECS~\cite{calinescu2022discreteevent} analyze perception system uncertainty to create a correct by synthesis controller that satisfies a temporal logic safety constraint. \NAME{} allows us to estimate the safety of existing, well known controllers for broad applications.
+Althoff et al.~\cite{6784493} focus on online verification of vehicle safety properties to adapt to unique traffic situations, assuming an upper bound on the noise of the perception system.
+In contrast, \NAME{} allows the programmer to directly specify the perception system, and handles the dynamic nature of perception error through the perception model.
-\paragraph{Simulation and modeling of systems.} Althoff et al.~\cite{5875884} model multi-vehicle scenarios using MCS and Markov Chain models.
-The Markov Chain approach suffers from discretization error, while MCS requires many samples. \NAME{} does not suffer from either of these problems.
-Kewlani et al.~\cite{GPCforDynamics} use GPC for analyzing the effects of vehicle \emph{dynamics} components on the vehicle state. \NAME{} extends the applicability of GPC to end-to-end vehicle systems with complex components.

-Most classical system identification techniques handle only linear systems.
-Recently, ARIsTEO~\cite{menghi2020approximation} used system identification to reduce the cost of testing cyber-physical systems.
-Recent techniques that use ML to address nonlinearity are typically unsuitable for characterizing model uncertainty.
-In contrast, GPC both captures model non-linearity and efficiently propagates uncertainty.
+Musau et al.~\cite{9763623} complement complex neural network controllers with a safety controller which takes over if a runtime reachability analysis detects a potential collision. \NAME{}'s state distribution estimates can be used to determine the degree of reliability of the neural network controller and therefore the optimal criteria for switching to the safety controller.

+Yang et al.~\cite{9797620} propose a runtime system for detecting environmental conditions that were not part of the training data for a pre-trained perception system.
+Cheng et al.~\cite{10.1007/978-3-030-01090-4_8} ensure that the training data covers different combinations of environmental factors, based on their relative importance.
+Scenic~\cite{Scenic} is a probabilistic language for specifying scenes in a virtual world for generating training images for perception neural networks in various environments.
+These works can be used when sampling images and/or prioritizing environments for training \NAME{}'s perception model in order to ensure that \NAME{}'s results are valid for the entire range of expected environments.
+For our evaluation, we used simple but realistic distributions of environmental parameters when generating images for training the perception model.